-The study listed in iii. above was conducted with PFAEO category member(s).
+The studies listed in vii. and ix. above were conducted with PFAEO category member(s).

 However, as explained in the Appendix on general considerations your adaptation according to Annex XI, Section 1.5 is rejected.

 B. Predictions outside of the category